PopovEvgeniy/magicswf/readme.txt

 Description and usage

-This program let you convert an Adobe flash movie to stand-alone self-played movie.
+This program let you convert an Adobe flash movie to a stand-alone self-played movie.
-Self-played movie is executable file: it combinate built-in player and the Flash movie in one file.
+Self-played movie is an executable file: it combinate built-in player and the Flash movie in one file.
 This program takes a file name of Flash Player Projector and Flash movie file name as command line arguments.

 Additional software